anjalidaftary/SARDrone/README.md

 1. Initialize virtual environment using ".\venv\Scripts\activate"
 2. Run "pip install -r requirements.txt" for the needed dependencies
-3. Run unzip_annotations.py for data set
-4. Download the required model file.
+3. Download the required model file.
 The trained model (`model.safetensors`) is too large to upload to GitHub.
 Please download it from the link below and place it in the following directory: https://drive.google.com/file/d/1t4Qq5y6GzNWc2BIDAB38h8Kmd8QZ6MZj/view?usp=sharing After downloading, place it in: basestation_code/gpt2_v2/model.safetensors
-n.
-Run (...)
+4. On the pi, cd to the repo and run "drone_code/main.py"
+5. On the basestation, run "basestation_code/main.py"